AdedamolaXL/Quantum_Superposition_Experiment/README.md

 * total count of double faces: 207
 * number of possible outcomes that can appear on a single face: 6
-* count for each side of the single face spin direction observed:
+* count for each side of the single-face spin direction observed:

       (1) = 34
       (2) = 40